-PONCET DE LA RIVIÈRE, JOSEPH-ANTOINE, priest, Jesuit, missionary among the Hurons and the Indians in the neighbourhood of Quebec, Trois-Rivières, and Montreal; b.
+PONCET DE LA RIVIÈRE, JOSEPH-ANTOINE, priest, Jesuit, and missionary; b.
 7 May 1610 in Paris, son of Jean Poncet de La Rivière et de Brétigny, a member of the Compagnie des Cent-Associés, and of Marguerite Thiersault; d.
 18 June 1675 in Martinique (he must not be confused with Joseph-Antoine Poncet, another Jesuit, b.
 1652, and d.
 12 Aug.
 1697 in Newfoundland on his way to Canada).

 Marie Guyart de l’Incarnation, Écrits (Jamet), III, 93, 109–56, et passim.
 JR (Thwaites).
 Faillon, Histoire de la colonie française, II, 276–83.
 Rochemonteix, Les Jésuites et la Nouvelle-France au XVIIe siècle, I, 301–6; II, 137–40, 210–32.